multiparty/jiff/README.md

 ```javascript
 node index.js demos/sum/server
 ```
 The output from the example server will direct you to open `localhost:8080/demos/sum/client.html` in a browser (you must open an instance in a separate window/tab for every distinct party participating in the protocol).
+It will also suggest the possibility of running a server-based party that can also participate in the protocol by executing `node index.js demos/sum/party`.
 You can then proceed with the protocol using the client interfaces.
 Several other demos are also included:
 ```javascript
 node index.js demos/sum-fixed/server
 node index.js demos/div/server